 The Training Center (TC) is a unit of the Office of Interprofessional Simulation, Training, Assessment, Research and Safety (ISTARS), located within the School of Medicine building at UMMC.

 Enter the UMMC campus from Lakeland Drive at the traffic light at Peachtree Drive (directly across from The Meridian apartments).
 Take the first left onto North University Drive, then take the first right into the gated Parking Lot D. It is a pay-to-park lot.
 The School of Medicine is adjacent to Lot D, directly facing Lakeland Avenue, at the end of the traffic circle.
 See interactive campus map.

-Please note: UMMC employees and students are prohibited from parking in Lot D. Any vehicle whose license is registered with the UMMC Parking Office, or which has a UMMC parking tag, will be ticketed and booted.
+Please note: Visitors to UMMC's campus may park in Lot D. However, UMMC employees or individuals that share a car with a UMMC employee should park in Garage A. UMMC employees and students are prohibited from parking in Lot D. Any vehicle whose license is registered with the UMMC Parking Office, or which has a UMMC parking tag, will be ticketed and booted.
 A fee of $100 will be assessed before the boot will be removed.

 When you enter the front door of the School of Medicine, the elevators are to your right.
 Go to the third floor, and turn left.
 You will see the Training Center sign over the main entrance.

 If you are unable to attend a class, we request that you cancel your registration as soon as possible.
 Cancellations the day of the course should be made by calling (601) 984-2811.